zhonghan721/tp/docs/DeveloperGuide.md

 1. The user can optionally specify a `status`, `customer id`, `date` and `sort` to filter and sort the current delivery list in any combination.
-2. If the preamble is not empty, a `ParseException` will be thrown.
-3. If the user enters a delivery status, it will be parsed and stored as a `DeliveryStatus` object.
-4. If the user enters a customer id, it will be parsed and stored as an `Integer`.
-5. If the user enters a date, it will be parsed.
-If the date is specified as `TODAY`, today's date will be stored as a `Date` object.
-Else, the date provided will be parsed and stored as a `Date` object.
-6. If the user enters a sort, it will be parsed and stored as a `Sort` object.
-Else, it will be stored as a `Sort` with descending order.
-7. If the command is parsed successfully, a `DeliveryListCommand` object will be created, and executed.
-8. If the user is not logged in, a `CommandException` will be thrown.
+1. If the user is not logged in during command execution, a `CommandException` will be thrown.
-9. If the status was provided, the status is added as a filter.
+1. If the status was provided, the status is added as a filter.
-10. If the customer id was provided, the customer id is added as a filter.
+1. If the Customer ID was provided, the Customer ID is added as a filter.
-11. If the date was provided, the date is added as an expected delivery date filter.
+1. If the date was provided, the date is added as an expected delivery date filter.
-12. The delivery list will be filtered by the filters created, if any.
+1. The delivery list will be filtered by the filters created, if any.
+1. If the filtered list is empty, the application informs the user of empty list and the command execution ends.
-13. If the sort was provided, the sort provided is added as the sort.
+1. If the sort was provided, the sort provided is added as the sort.
 By default, a descending order sort is added as a sort.
-14. The delivery list will be sorted by the sort created.
+1. The delivery list will be sorted by the sort created.
-15. If the command completed successfully, a `CommandResult` object will be created, and returned.
+1. If the command completes successfully, the list of deliveries is displayed to the user.

-The following activity diagram illustrates the logic for listing `Delivery`.
-Some ParseExceptions are omitted for better readability.
+The following activity diagram illustrates the logic for listing `Delivery`:

 <puml src="diagrams/implementation/delivery/DeliveryListActivityDiagram.puml" width="800"> </puml>